mstksg/inCode/copy/entries/kmeans.md

 kMeans :: [p a] -> Vector k (p a)
 ```

-Which will take a collection of `p a` points, and provide the `k` cluster
+It will take a collection of `p a` points, and provide the `k` cluster centers.
-centers.
-Note here that we have "return-type polymorphism", where the `k`
+Note here that we have "return-type polymorphism", where the `k` (number of
-(number of items) is determined by what type the user expects the function to
+items) is determined by what type the user expects the function to return.
+If
-return.
-If they want 3 clusters of 2d points, they will call it expecting
+they want 3 clusters of 2d points, they will call it expecting `Vector 3 (V2
+Double)`.
+If they want 10 clusters of 2d points, they would call it expecting
-`Vector 3 (V2 Double)`.
+`Vector 10 (V2 Double)`.

-We can take a *list* of `p a`'s here because all we are going to do is
+We take a *list* of `p a`'s here because all we are going to do is *iterate*
-*iterate* over each one...we don't really care about random access or updates,
+over each one...we don't really care about random access or updates, so it's
-so it's really the best we can hope for, asymptotically[^branch].
+really the best we can hope for, asymptotically[^branch].

 [^branch]: Yes, yes, linked lists are notoriously bad for the CPU-level cache
 and branch prediction, so if we are in a situation where we really cared, using